Gatton murders: The crime

-Daniel Murphy, a brother of the victims who was a police officer at police headquarters, had received a telegram from a family friend on 27 December informing him of the murders.
-Murphy applied for three days leave, had it granted and failed to catch the 1pm train to Gatton.
-Returning to headquarters, he discovered that no action was being taken by detectives in the Criminal Investigation Branch (CIB), including Inspector Frederic Urquhart, due to rumors circulating that the murders were a hoax.
+Michael's brother Daniel, an officer at Brisbane police headquarters, had received a telegram from a family friend on 27 December informing him of the murders.
+Daniel applied for three days' leave, had it granted and failed to catch the 1pm train to Gatton.
+Returning to headquarters, he discovered that no action was being taken by detectives in the Criminal Investigation Branch (CIB), including Inspector Frederic Urquhart, due to rumours circulating that the murders were a hoax.
 At 4pm on 28 December, Urquhart was informed that the murders were not a hoax, but did not inform the Commissioner of Police for five hours because the information did not come through official channels.
 The Commissioner ordered Urquhart to immediately take two detectives to Gatton, but despite a train leaving Brisbane at midnight the team did not leave until 7:30am the following morning.
 A Royal Commission later found this sequence of events 'incomprehensible', indicative of 'the existence of a rotten system' of policing and 'a culpable indifference on the part of the Inspector [Urquhart] to his duty to the public.'

-The bodies were moved to the hotel.
+The bodies were moved to the Brian Boru Hotel.
 At 4pm Dr. Von Lossberg, the Government Medical Officer at Ipswich, arrived and began an hour-long autopsy.
 Michael had been shot and struck with a blunt instrument on the right side of the head.
 Ellen had her skull fractured by two blows to the left side of her head.
 The wounds and position of the bodies when found indicated that Michael and Ellen were sitting upright and back-to-back when struck.
 Norah had also been struck on the left side of her head, pulverising her skull to the extent that her brain was protruding.
 In addition, Norah had a harness strap tied around her neck, tight enough to have caused death.
 Both girls had been raped, and semen was found on their clothes.
 It appeared that both women had been raped with the brass-mounted handle of a whip, but an extensive police search for the whip met with negative results.

 Michael's purse

 M'Neill later testified that, although Michael's hands were not tied when he first saw the body, it appeared that his hands had been tied behind his back at some point, with one holding an open purse.
-However all other witnesses stated that Michael's hands were not tied, but that a breeching strap lay nearby, and that an empty purse was lying a short distance from the body.
-When Michael's body was removed from the murder scene at about 1.30pm, he was now found to have the breeching strap between his untied hands, with the empty purse held in one.
+However, all other witnesses stated that Michael's hands were not tied, but that a breeching strap lay nearby, and that an empty purse was lying a short distance from the body.
+When Michael's body was removed from the murder scene at about 1:30pm, he was now found to have the breeching strap between his untied hands, with the empty purse held in one.
 Known to have had fifteen shillings (2010: $100) in the purse the night before, it was speculated that someone may have untied Michael to access the purse: "Either Gilbert, one of the party, or M'Neill took the purse."